 These can somehow become imprinted, (recorded) into the area space of our environment; like a loop of film that is replayed when certain, (psychic?) criteria are fulfilled, as with this grouping of like minds?
-Yet, such a hypothesis
+Yet, such a hypothesis surely only works when a 'ghost' is seen in real time, by the naked eye - or captured on video.

-If what I am discussing here is simply some kind of dumb 'ether recording', (for want of a better term) how could this figure have presented itself on a still photograph at all? and so carefully positioned as well; implying that the figure had sentience?
+If what we are discussing here is simply some kind of dumb 'ether recording', (for want of a better term) how could this figure have presented itself on a still photograph at all? and so carefully positioned as well... implying that the figure had sentience?

-I have carefully kept this photo that George presented to me about 20 years ago, on file, along with his account, but hadn't given it much thought since to be honest; but I find it quite a neat piece of synchronicity how his unexpected picture only now fully comes into its own, tallying perfectly with the recent research that I have conducted for this book.
+I have carefully kept this photo that George presented to me about 20 years ago, on file, along with his account, but hadn't given it much thought since to be honest; but I find it quite a neat piece of synchronicity how his strange picture only now fully comes into its own, tallying perfectly with the recent research that I have conducted for this book concerning the landscape Hog.

-Bits and pieces of evidence turn up in the most unlikely ways sometimes!
+Bits and pieces of evidence turn up in the most unexpected places sometimes!